Wiz-IO/XC16/builder/frameworks/uploader/README.md

 # Uploader
-## Based of reverse engineering of Pickit4 protocol
+## Based of reverse engineering of GEN4 ( Pickit4, Snap... ) protocol
 ( The project is a work in progress, there may be bugs... )

 Python Depends: intelhex & pyusb ( libusb-1.0.dll )<br>